 But how do you get started?

-You probably have an emotional connection with all the things laying around; throwing things away feels like a bad break-up, right?
+You probably have an emotional connection with all the things lying around; throwing things away feels like a bad break-up, right?

 But doesn’t have to be!